-Buying a put option gives you the right, but not the obligation, to sell a market at the strike price on or before a set date.
-The more the market value decreases, the more profit you make.
-You can also sell put options.
-When using a straddle strategy, you as the trader are buying a call and put option at the same strike price, underlying price, and expiry date.
+While buying a put option, traders have the right but not the obligation to sell a market at the strike price on or before the set date.
+The decreasing value of the market leads to more profit.
+Traders can also sell put options.

 How do you trade options?

-An option is a contract giving the investor the right (or option ) but not the obligation to buy or sell a specific stock or ETF at a specified price (also known as the “strike price”) for a specified perid of time, ranging from days to years.
-When that specified time ends, and the option expires, it no longer has value and no longer exists.
+An option is a contract proving the investor the right but not the obligation to buy or sell a specific stock or ETF at a determined price (also known as the “strike price”) for a specified perid of time, ranging from days to years.
+When the specified time ends, and the option expires, it no longer has value and does not exist.

 Options trading is when you buy or sell an underlying asset at a pre-negotiated price by a certain future date.
-Trading stock options can be complex — even more so than stock trading.
+Trading stock options can be complex, more so than stock trading.

 To trade options, you need to be familiar with two types of securities exchanges: